 Yes, that is supposed to be a Cessna 172 flying over Lake Michigan to land at Meigs Field in Chicago.

 I left active duty in 1992 in the Army’s post-cold war going out of business sale.
 I stayed active in the Army Reserve and became more active in the Civil Air Patrol.
 I earned my multi-engine and ATP ratings, foolishly became an airline pilot in 2001 with a now extinct regional airline, was furloughed right after 9-11, and returned to active duty in the Army.
 Somehow, between duty at Fort Knox, Germany (with side trips to the Balkans), Iraq, the Pentagon, West Africa, and back to the Pentagon, I stayed madly in love with my wife, have three sons, and owned three different airplanes before I retired from the Army in 2009.
-I retired again from Pentagon in 2019, this time as a civilian, largely doing what I did in my last assignment on active duty…which has nothing to do with flying.
+I was then given an offer that I couldn't refuse (literally!) and went back to the Pentagon as a DoD civlian, conyinuing work on one special project of mine while I was on active duty.
+I retired again from Pentagon in 2019, just in tme to watch the world (and work opportunities) lock down with COVID.

 Today: What this website is about: O-2A N424AF.
 Parked with the EAA's B-17, "Aluminum Overcast," at our home field in Manassas